Guide to Selling a House by Auction

 Is my property suitable for an auction sale?

-Any property can be sold at auction, whether in good or poor condition.
-It’s often not the condition or type of property that determines whether to sell at auction, but the sellers circumstances.
-Auction’s ideal for property owners requiring a quick and reliable sale.
+Almost any kind of property can be sold at auction, regardless of whether it’s in good or poor condition.
+In many cases, it’s not the property’s condition or type that drives the decision to sell at auction, but the seller’s circumstances.
+Auctions are particularly well-suited to those who need a fast and dependable sale.

 The misconception that only properties in poor condition should be sold at auction comes from the fact that properties in poor condition achieve higher sale prices at auction compared to an estate agency sale.
 It’s not a good idea to sell a poor condition property with an estate agent, because buyers are able to chip away at the price stage after stage; offers are reduced after the survey, or after a builder/roofer/electrician has quoted for work that needs doing.